HeimgardTechnologiesAS/homecontrol-mqtt/README.md

 Your smart devices can be a combination of multiple endpoints from this library.
 On that way can be implemented devices for virtually every user need.

+Make sure you delete the device in the app (can be done in Settings > Manage devices) before you upload the sketch of another device or the current one that underwent significant changes.
+The app is set to keep the last known configuration, and it may cause trouble during the testing period.

 ## Other platforms
 This platforms will have examples in their own subfolders